craig-dillabaugh/D-templates-tutorial/D-templates-tutorial.md

 > **TODO** Test for mixin T foo(T)(T t) { return t;}

 By the way, you _cannot_ mix a standard template in.
 It used to be the case, but it's not possible anymore.
-Now mixin templates and non-mixin ones are strictly separated cousins.

 ### Mixing Code In